fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 7. Photo of signature on a white paper
 8. Photograph of individual
 9. In person verification video
 10. Personal bank account belonging to the individual.
-If the business name of the sole proprietor is different, then ensure that the bank account belongs to indvidual and not the sole proprietor business.
 11. A signed cancelled cheque copy of the  personal bank account
 12. Geo location
 13. Electronic signature on the application form